Cash For Arms

 How much is a Smith & Wesson Model 29?
 The average used Smith & Wesson Model 29 is worth $400 to $900, but it varies by model.
 A new Smith & Wesson Model 29 sells for around $1,200 at retail.

-What Affects Smith & Wesson Model 29 Value?
+How We Calculate Used Smith & Wesson Model 29 Values

 S&W Model 29 value is affected by condition, model, year of production, and accessories or upgrades.